We've independently reviewed this article to make sure it's as accurate as we can make it.

 Otherwise, it could be a wiring issue.
 If you suspect there is an issue with the electrics in your fireplace, do the following:

 - Check the electrical wiring.
 While you do so, look for any loose connections.
 Make sure you check the connection to the thermostat.

-- If there is a break in the connection between a wire and a connector, resolder the wire (or call a pro to help).
+- If there is a break in the connection between a wire and a connector, you may need to resolder the wire (or call a pro to help).

 If all else has failed, you might be staring down the barrel of a heating element issue.
 If your electrical connections are ok then it might be this element that needs changing.